Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-12/_posts/2001-01-02-HTML5-AudioVideo.md

 ---
 title: HTML5 Audio and Video
-module: 11
+module: 12
 jotted: true
 ---

-# Week 11 Audio and Video
+# Audio and Video

 Two of the most exciting tags elements introduced in HTML5 is the **audio** and **video** tags.
 This allows us to embed audio and video just as easily as when we integrated images into our sites.